 The CRMF also provides a sound basis for more informed risk-based decision-making across the business areas.
-The CRMF includes the credit risk appetite, which defines the bank's target customer segment, industries and products, risk acceptance.
-CRMF reflects regulatory requirements and guidelines in the UK while also referencing the overall credit risk framework and guidelines of the Group.
+The CRMF sets the credit risk appetite, taking into consideration the bank's target customer segment, industries and products, risk acceptance.
+CRMF reflects regulatory requirements and guidelines in the UK while also referring the overall credit risk framework and guidelines of the Group.

-Through CRMF the Board ensure that the Bank has a clear and measurable statement of its credit risk appetite against which the strategy to achieve the credit related aspects of its business plan can be actively assessed.
-In order to measure its achievements against this goal, the Board and management of the Bank are provided with robust, well calibrated and sufficiently granular management information so that they can provide an effective challenge to management's actions.
+Through CRMF the Board ensures that the Bank has a clear and measurable statement of its credit risk appetite against which the strategy to achieve the credit related aspects of its business plan can be actively assessed.
+In order to measure performance against set target, the Board and management of the Bank are provided with robust, well calibrated and sufficiently granular management information, enabling them evaluate and challenge the management's actions.